AlenOblak/advent-od-code/README.md

-# Advent of code
+# 🎄 Advent of code 🎅

-Solutions to challenges in [Advent of code](https://adventofcode.com/) in PHP.
+Solutions to challenges in [Advent of code](https://adventofcode.com/) in PHP or Python.